go-kratos/go-kratos.dev/src/content/docs/docs/component/registry.md

 // new dis with etcd client
 dis := etcd.New(client)

-endpoint := "discovery:///provider"
-conn, err := grpc.Dial(context.Background(), grpc.WithEndpoint(endpoint), grpc.WithDiscovery(dis))
+// This Dial need to use DialInsecure() or use grpc.WithTransportCredentials in Dial option endpoint := "discovery:///provider" conn, err := grpc.Dial(context.Background(), grpc.WithEndpoint(endpoint), grpc.WithDiscovery(dis))
 if err != nil {